 It was more fun than any young man could ever hope to enjoy.
 I loved being on the road though the others were not so keen on it.
 We would go to the States for 30 days and play 30 different cities!
 It was fast and exciting and very hard work.
 We were playing on an equal level with all the great bands in the world.
 We were friends with all those bands and people who, 18 months earlier had been my heroes.
 Amongst many others were Jimi Hendrix, the Who, Zepplin, Mountain, Johnny Winter, Jeff Beck Group, Eric Clapton, Chuck Berry, Creedence Clearwater, Booker T and the MG's and dozens more!
 Surprisingly, we were quite straight.
 There were almost no drugs around and not a lot of drinking.
 It was such hard work that there wasn't time to lose control.
 We had to be up every morning by at least 7 A.M. to eat breakfast and get to the airport to get to the next city.

-9. After leaving Jethro Tull, you formed Wild Turkey in 1971, initially with: Graham Williams on guitar, Alan 'Tweke' Lewis on guitar, John "Pugwash" Weathers (ex Pete Brown & Piblokto!) on drums and Gary Pickford-Hopkins (ex Eyes of Blue) on vocals; but Weathers and Williams left to join Graham Bond's Magick before Wild Turkey recorded any material.
+After leaving Jethro Tull, you formed Wild Turkey in 1971, initially with: Graham Williams on guitar, Alan 'Tweke' Lewis on guitar, John "Pugwash" Weathers (ex Pete Brown & Piblokto!) on drums and Gary Pickford-Hopkins (ex Eyes of Blue) on vocals; but Weathers and Williams left to join Graham Bond's Magick before Wild Turkey recorded any material.
 They were replaced by Jon Blackmore on guitar and vocals and Jeff Jones (ex Man) on drums who joined you, Tweke and Gary to record Wild Turkey's first album Battle Hymn.
 The album was promoted on UK and US tours supporting Black Sabbath; Tony Iommi having briefly played with Cornick in Jethro Tull.
-I would like to hear the story about your first album...( I am also wondering why the name Wild Turkey?)
+What can you tell us about Wild Turkey's first album?
+Why such a strange name?

 After Tull I didn't know what to do.
 Our manager, Terry Ellis suggested I form a band so I put together Wild Turkey.
 We were a pretty good band but we probably should have spent more time working on improving ourselves.
 I think we just had too much fun and never really approached it as a job.
 No reason for the name 'Wild Turkey'.
 It was the best of several suggestions at the time.
 We did tour a lot in Europe and the USA with Black Sabbath.
 It was great fun but didn't do much for our careers.

-10. In 1972 Mick Dyche replaced Jon Blackmore, Steve Gurl joined on keyboards and the band recorded their second album Turkey.
+In 1972 Mick Dyche replaced Jon Blackmore, Steve Gurl joined on keyboards and the band recorded their second album Turkey.
 Early in 1974, Lewis left to join Man and Wild Turkey continued with one guitar player until Bernie Marsden joined.
 Kevin Currie then replaced Jones on drums.
 When Pickford-Hopkins left to join Rick Wakeman, it was decided to disband Wild Turkey, in June 1974.
 Gurl and Marsden joined Babe Ruth.
-Why the band didn't stay together?
-You were an amazing musicians!!
+What happened?
+You were an amazing musicians together...

 After 4 years of playing together with no real success, when Gary left, it seemed hopeless to start again.
 I think we were all ready for a change.

-11. After you disbanded with Wild Turkey you join a German band called Karthago.
-How did you meet them?
-They made two albums before you join them.
-I would like to hear a story about your time there recording Rock 'n' Roll Testament.
+After you disbanded with Wild Turkey you joined a German band called Karthago.
+They made two albums before you joined.

 After the break up of Wild Turkey, I felt I needed to get out of Britain for a time.
 (Though I never planned it, I never returned).
 I called everyone I knew in music around the world and told them I was looking for a gig.
 The first offer was from West Berlin so I went there!
 It was a great change to live there for a year.
 It was a very exciting place at the time.
 Soon after I joined the band, they were ready to record a new album so we went to a village in England, I think it was Chipping Norton, and we recorded the album.
 I never felt I was really right for their music but it gave me a break to be in a different environment.
 Funnily enough, the "Rock 'n' Roll Testament" album was just re released a couple of months ago in new fancy packaging.